Economic Data Scheduled For Friday - Benzinga

-- U.S. jobs report for April is scheduled for release at 8:30 a.m.
+- Data on import and export prices for April will be released at 8:30 a.m.
 ET.
-Analysts expect nonfarm payrolls rising 400,000 in April, compared with a three-month average growth of 562,000.
-The unemployment rate is expected to remain unchanged at 3.6% in April.
+Import prices are projected to increase 0.6% on the month in April with export prices likely to rise 1.0%.

+- The University of Michigan's consumer sentiment index for May is scheduled for release at 10:00 a.m.
+ET.
+The index is expected to slip backward to 63.7 in May from 65.2 in April.

-- Federal Reserve Bank of Minneapolis President Neel Kashkari will speak at 11:00 a.m.
+- Federal Reserve Bank of Cleveland President Loretta Mester will speak at 12:00 p.m.
 ET.

 - The Baker Hughes North American rig count report for the latest week will be released at 1:00 p.m.
 ET.